 Earlier this spring, we undertook a request for qualification process and shortlisted 12 companies with experience delivering modular homes.
-We have invited the top five companies to bid on the first two pilot projects.
+We invited the top five companies to bid on the first two pilot projects.

 Request for proposal issued for pilot site

-We have issued a request for proposal (RFP) for a pilot site, located at 1500 Main Street, to advance due-diligence studies and site-specific project designs.
+We issued a request for proposal (RFP) for a pilot site, located at 1500 Main Street, to advance due-diligence studies and site-specific project designs.

 - 1500 Main will accommodate approximately 40 to 80 micro homes (with private bathrooms and kitchens) and amenity space.

 - All of these homes will be available to individuals on income assistance or fixed incomes.

 - The pilot project will be operated by a non-profit society that we are in the process of selecting.

 The successful proponent has submitted an application for a temporary development permit for each site.
 As part of that process, a formal community notification process will take place to seek input from neighbouring residents and businesses.
 The development permit application includes more detailed information on the non-profit that will operate and manage the homes.

-The five proponents for the pilot projects are:
+The five proponents for the pilot projects were:

 Following the pilot projects, future opportunities for modular housing projects will be opened to all 12 shortlisted companies, which further include: